sven-hash/docs/docs/sdk/overview.md

 The Nym Typescript SDK allows developers to start building browser-based Mixnet applications quickly, by simply importing the SDK into their code via NPM.

-// TODO add more of an explanation of the different things you can do with it _right now_

 The SDK will be made up of several components, each allowing developers to interact with different parts of Nym's infrastructure:

 | Component | Usecase                                                   | Released |